These savory cookies are so crunchy and delicious. You’ll get so many compliments when your guests taste these cookies.

 - Make sure to get as many circles as you can get when you roll out the dough.
 After you roll out the same dough with the leftovers, you will be activating the gluten.
-So, try to get as many cookies as you can get with 2 rolling.
+So, try to get as many cookies as you can get with 2 rollings.
 Other cookies won’t be as crunchy as the first ones.

-Now let’s talk in detail:
+Now let’s talk in detail about the recipe:

 First mix the flour, sugar and salt in a big bowl.
 Then add cold butter pieces into the flour mixture.
 You can cover the butter with flour mixture to work easily.
 Start to rub the flour and butter with your fingertips.
 The mixture will look like breadcrumbs.